The Euphonium & Baritone Homepage

 Recent letters received from friends and relatives of past Hanwell members.

-I recently had an email (below) from Alan Fippard who has many happy tales of banding with Hanwell.
+Alan Fippard has been in touch who has many happy tales of banding with Hanwell.

 Thanks for repyling to my earlier note.
 I would like to give you some background info to give some point of reference.